The two definitions of the index difference: Introduction

 The restriction to finite CW pairs is out of convenience; it can probably be removed, but we opine that this is not worth the effort.
 Certainly, Theorem \ref{mainresult-psc} does not come as a surprise at all and in fact it has the status of a folklore result.
 However, we are not aware of a published adequate exposition.
 As indicated, the secondary index is an important tool to detect homotopy classes in the space $\Riem^+ (M)$, compare \cite{GL,Hit,HSS,CS}.
 The authors of these works have been careful to avoid any use of Theorem \ref{mainresult-psc}.
-In a forthcoming study \cite{BERW}, we will prove a stronger detection theorem for $\pi_* (\Riem^+ (M))$, and we will use Theorem \ref{mainresult-psc} in an essential way to pass from even- to odd-dimensional manifolds.
+In \cite{BERW}, a stronger detection theorem for $\pi_* (\Riem^+ (M))$ is proven, for manifolds of all dimensions $\dim (M) \geq 6$.
+In that paper, Theorem \ref{mainresult-psc} is used in an essential way to pass from $2n$-manifolds to $(2n+1)$-dimensional manifolds.
 Thus, filling this gap was motivated not by an encyclopedic striving for completeness, but by necessity.